crowding/vadr/README.md

 `bind[]` assigns to several variables at once, by unpacking a list.
-Say you have some data coming in with an awkward, messy format, and you want to pull a bunch of values from it.
+Say you have some data coming in with an awkward, messy format, and you want to extract and reorganize some of the data.

 ```r
 record <- list("Marilyn", "Monroe", dob=list("June", 1, 1926),